-DexTech Medical AB was founded in 2004 by Dr Anders R Holmberg, DMSci, and chemistry engineer, CEO and member of the board, and Dr Sten Nilsson, Professor of Oncology and board member.
+DexTech Medical AB was founded in 2004 by Dr Anders R Holmberg, DMSci, and chemistry engineer, CEO and Dr Sten Nilsson, Professor of Oncology.

 DexTech develops candidate medications with applications within urological oncology, mainly for prostate cancer.
 The company has a strong clinical base with valuable specialist competence from research laboratory and production to clinical oncology.
 Research and development are cost-effectively run through collaboration with a global network.